Terms and Conditions of Perseus Technologies GmbH

 1.2

-Perseus’s range of services is aimed exclusively at entrepreneurs and businesses within the meaning of Section 14 of the German Civil Code (BGB), i.e. exclusively at natural or legal persons or partnerships with legal capacity who, when entering into a relevant legal transaction with Perseus, are acting in the course of their commercial or self-employed professional activities (hereinafter collectively referred to as “businesses” ).
-By making a booking, the customer declares that they are doing so as a business.
+Perseus’ range of services is aimed exclusively at entrepreneurs and companies within the meaning of Section 14 of the German Civil Code (BGB), i.e. exclusively at natural or legal persons or partnerships with legal capacity who act in the exercise of their commercial or self-employed professional activity when concluding a legal transaction with Perseus in this regard (hereinafter referred to as “Company”).
+By making a booking, the customer declares to make it as a company.

 1.3